vac-lshtm/VaC_tracker/README.md

   - Vaccine roll-out data obtained from [Our World in Data](https://ourworldindata.org/covid-vaccinations)
   - Country income data obtained from [Gapminder](https://www.gapminder.org/tools/) and [World Bank](https://data.worldbank.org)
   - Dosing, description, and efficacy data obtained from *VaC_LSHTM_living_review_data.xlsx*.
 Where interim efficacy estimates have been in press releases but there is no published manuscript, hyperlinks are provided.
-  - Vaccine Access Test scores obtained from [ONE](https://www.one.org/international/vaccine-access-test/)
+  - Vaccine Access Test scores obtained from [ONE](https://www.one.org/international/vaccine-access-test/) (No longer included from October 2021)
   - Manufacture projections obtained from company websites.
 If unavailable, we report projections stated by a company spokesperson in the mainstream media where available and provide relevant hyperlinks.
+(No longer included from October 2021)

 ## Contact
 vaccines@lshtm.ac.uk